Pylons/pyramid/docs/narr/hooks.rst

 :term:`application registry` as well as the Pyramid rendering machinery.

 To make use of tweens, you must construct a "tween factory".
-A tween factory must be a callable (or a :term:`dotted Python name` to such a callable) which accepts two arguments: ``handler`` and ``registry``.  ``handler`` will be the either the main Pyramid request handling function or another tween (if more than one tween is configured into the request handling chain).  ``registry`` will be the Pyramid :term:`application registry` represented by this Configurator.
+A tween factory must be a globally importable callable (or a :term:`dotted Python name` to such a callable) which accepts two arguments: ``handler`` and ``registry``.
+``handler`` will be the either the main Pyramid request handling function or another tween.  ``registry`` will be the Pyramid :term:`application registry` represented by this Configurator.
 A tween factory must return a tween when it is called.

 A tween is a callable which accepts a :term:`request` object and returns a two-tuple a :term:`response` object.